eddysanoli-webdev/Youtube-Tutorials/Django - Full Featured Web App/Notes.md

 - manage.py: Allows us to run command lines inside the server
 - wsgi.py: How the python webapp and the server communicate

-App
+#### App

 - __init__.py: Tells python that the current folder is a package
 - views.py: Routes for the website.
 This is the file that manages which HTML document is being rendered.
-- forms.py: Modifications to the standard forms that django gives the programmer
+- forms.py: Modifications to the standard forms that django gives the programmer.